dineshgowda1/solutions/README.md

 # solutions
-this is solution to one of the problems appeared in GOOGLE APAC test problem leader has to be choosen among the candidates candidate is winner if its name  have
+this is my c++ solution to one of the problems appeared in GOOGLE APAC test problem leader has to be choosen among the candidates candidate is winner if its name  have